-Goal setting in your eyecare practice is an important part of making improvements and tracking your progress over time.
+Goal setting in your eyecare practice is an integral part of making improvements and tracking your progress over time.
 How many times have you set goals or resolutions, but right after you write them down you forget about it and don't put in more than a week's worth of effort towards achieving them?
 It happens to everyone.

 Today we want to walk you through a few steps that are important in order to set realistic, attainable, and motivating goals for your practice.
 We're not going to let you put your goals on a post it note, filed away in your desk drawer to forget about!

 Set goals that motivate you.